 Born on November 14, 1840, Claude Monet stands as one of the principal trailblazers in the realm of French Impressionist art.
 His dedication to the movement’s principles resulted in an enduring legacy as one of its most unwavering and productive practitioners.
 While you might feel well-acquainted with Monet’s life and work due to his immense fame and iconic paintings, there are intriguing details in the following list that might just astonish you.

-He was baptized as “Oscar-Claude”.
-However, his parents always called him “Oscar”.
+He was baptized as Oscar-Claude.
+However, his parents had always called him Oscar.
 This is probably to avoid confusion in the household, as his father was also named Claude.
-But to be honest, Oscar Monet doesn’t sound very well, does it?
+To be completely honest, Oscar Monet doesn’t sound as good as Claude Monet, does it?

 Monet’s father wanted him to join the family grocery business.
 Luckily, it never happened.
 Also luckily, Monet’s mother supported every artistic endeavor Claude attempted.

-Alice Hoschedé was the second important woman in Monet’s life.
+Alice Hoschedé was the second most important woman in Monet’s life.
 Alice was the wife of department store magnate and art collector Ernest Hoschedé.
 But when he went bankrupt in 1877, Ernest, Alice, and their children moved into a house in Vétheuil with Monet, Camille, and the Monets’ two sons, Jean and Michel.
 When Camille died in 1879, Alice soon left Ernest and married Monet in 1892, a year after Ernest died.

 Claude Monet had 2 sons: Michel and Jean.
 Alice’s oldest daughter, Suzanne, eventually married Jean Monet, Claude’s son.